EpicOrange/riichi_advanced/documentation/documentation.md

 Rules:

+- `agariyame`: If true, the game ends if the dealer wins the final round.
 - `bloody_end`: If true, the game ends after three players win, not after one player wins.
 - `display_honba`: Whether to show number of honba in the middle
 - `display_riichi_sticks`: Whether to show number of riichi sticks in the middle